Aron Finholt

 Picture

-I am a 4th year PhD student in the Department of Linguistics at the University of Kansas.
+I am a postdoctoral researcher in the Syntax, Morphology, and Variability research group and the Morpho-Syntax Lab in the Linguistics Department at the University of Potsdam.
 My research focuses on the interfaces between syntax, semantics, and morphology.
-I explore these domains through a combination of fieldwork and experimental methods, focusing particularly on understudied languages of the Bantu language family of Central and East Africa.
+I explore these domains through a combination of fieldwork and corpus methods, working primarily with understudied languages of the Bantu language family of Central and East Africa.

-My interest in copular systems and non-verbal predication also extends to a range of other related phenomena as well, including the derivation of possessive HAVE-verbs, the distribution and semantic function of complementizers, and focus constructions.
+My interest in non-verbal predication and copular allomorphy extends to a range of other related phenomena as well, including the derivation/compositional status of possessive HAVE-verbs, the distribution and semantic function of complementizers, and focus constructions.
+I am also interested and actively involved in research related to the syntax-phonology interface, specifically as it pertains to verbal tone assignment in Eastern Bantu languages.

 TALKS/POSTERS